Codecademy/docs/content/mysql/concepts/data-types/data-types.md

 INSERT INTO biometric_data (fingerprint_template)
 VALUES (UNHEX('AABBCCDDEEFF00112233445566778899AABBCCDDEEFF00112233445566778899...'));

-By using BINARY and INT data types MySQL enables fingerprint templates to be stored in their original binary format, useful in authentication systems.
+By using BINARY and INT data types MySQL stores fingerprint templates in their original binary format, useful in authentication systems.